gargan2a/asciidungeon/README.md

 ## 💬 Notes
 This version is the **final stable build**.
 No further commits or updates will be added.
+For best experience I deeply encourage compiling yourself.
 Enjoy your adventure — and good luck making it to the 100th turn!

 ---